SS Pennland

 SS Pennland was a transatlantic ocean liner that was launched as Pittsburgh in Ireland in 1920 and renamed Pennland in 1926.
 She had a succession of UK, German and Dutch owners and operators.
 In 1940 she was converted into a troopship.

 In 1941 a Luftwaffe air attack crippled her in the Mediterranean, so her Royal Navy escort sank her by gunfire.
 She is now a shipwreck in the Saronic Gulf.

-Building
+Construction

 Harland & Wolff laid down Pittsburgh in its Belfast shipyard in November 1913 for the International Navigation Company (IMM).
 She was to be a sister ship for Regina, which Harland & Wolff was building in its Govan shipyard in Scotland.

 On 28 July 1914 the First World War began, and in August work on Pittsburgh was suspended.
 Work resumed after the war and she was launched on 11 November 1920.
 On 22 May 1922 Harland & Wolff completed her and delivered her to the International Navigation Company, which was an IMM subsidiary.
 Her UK official number was 145933 and she was registered in Liverpool.